Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Front Clip vs Back Clip — Which is Better?

 For dogs that pull, front clip harnesses are significantly more effective.
 Back-clip designs work fine for dogs that already walk politely — they allow more freedom of movement, which is great for hiking buddies who don’t yank — but they’re the wrong tool if pulling is the problem you’re trying to solve.
+If you’re not sure front-clip is the right style for your dog, our broader guide to the best no-pull dog harnesses for strong pullers compares every harness type — front-clip, back-clip, dual-clip, head halters — side by side.
+This article is the deep dive on front-clip specifically; that one’s the bird’s-eye comparison.

 Are Front Clip Harnesses Safe?

 Yes — when fitted correctly, front clip harnesses are safe for most dogs.
 The key is ensuring the harness does not restrict shoulder movement, as this can cause gait problems over time.
 Look for harnesses with a chest strap that sits low and wide, away from the shoulders and throat.
+When choosing the best front-clip dog harness, look for a padded chest strap, an adjustable fit, and a front D-ring centered on the chest.

 Frequently Asked Questions (FAQ)